-Perhaps the most impressive airship is the C5A Galaxy –one of the largest military aircrafts in the world – longer than the Wright Brother’s first flight.
+Perhaps the most impressive airship is the C5A Galaxy.
+One of the largest military aircrafts in the world, it’s longer than the Wright Brother’s first flight.
 At 121 feet, the cargo hold could carry 2 Abrams Tanks, 9 aircraft or 6 ½ fuel tanker trucks at one time, secured by chains and clips engineered to restrain up to 25,000 pounds.

 In 1974, this plane launched an Intercontinental Ballistic Missile in the Pacific (the only time an ICBM was launched from the air), in a demonstration of US capabilities during the Cold War.
 Plan to stay one or two hours here, though you’ll most likely stay longer.
 Open Tues-Sun 9-4, free.

 A section of Dover most overlooked by tourists, the Dover Green is ringed by the Old State House, clubs, taverns and historic homes.
 You’d be well served to take an hour-plus walking tour of this charming place.
 A museum without walls, local history certainly comes alive here.

 Anyone who’s got a beef with the US Constitution can take it up with Delaware, which was the first state in the Union to ratify the Document in 1787.
 Having just split from Pennsylvania, Delaware’s delegates met at Battell’s Tavern – now The Golden Fleece Tavern (and yes, on the tour) to vote on ratification.